osadl/SPDX2Disclosure/README.md

                         licensing information per file to add, may be "(n)one" (default), "(r)eferenced", "(b)sdtext", "(h)ashedtext", or "(t)ext"
   -v, --verbose         show names and texts the program is using

-Create several more verbose versions of the disclosure document from the SPDX tag:value file
+Create several more comprehensive versions of the disclosure document from the SPDX tag:value file
 ```
 ## Options